 For the safety and enjoyment of all, the following are not allowed in the park during large special events, except under permit with event organizers:

 Feel free to bring lawn chairs and blankets to S.T.
 Morrison Park.
-Make yourself comfortable for the free concert on July 3, activities in the park on July 4, and fireworks on July 4.
-Some people may choose to arrive early and set up chairs in the park to reserve a spot for the concert on July 3.
+Make yourself comfortable for the free concert on July 3, activities and performances in the park on July 4, and fireworks on July 4.
+Some people choose to arrive early and set up chairs in the park to reserve a spot for the concert on July 3.
 Please be respectful of other people's spots.
 S.T.
 Morrison Park is a large park with plenty of room for concert seating.
+Please do not set up items that block the view of other spectators.

 Food vendors set up in S.T.
 Morrison Park on July 3 and 4.
 The vendor listing and times are available at www.coralville.org/4thFestEvents.
 Or, feel free to pack a picnic or bring a cooler.
 Check local restaurants for their 4th of July holiday hours.